 The AFS Philippines in partnership with the Kennedy-Lugar Youth Exchange and Study and the US Department of State organized an Intensive English Language Workshop to train the new batch of YES Program scholars in order to help them practice and enhance their knowledge of the English Language.

-When the scholars arrived in Manila, they went straight for the orientation.
-After that, one of the interns led the GTKY (getting-to-know-you) game called ‘line up’.
-It helped the scholars to know each one of them better and it showed how they really enjoyed the game.
+When the scholars arrived in Manila, they went straight for the orientation where the AFS interns led the GTKY (getting-to-know-you) activity called ‘line up’.
+The activity helped the scholars to know be meet and be familiarized with their co-scholars from the different parts of the Philippines.

-In the evening, the staff led the game called ‘human chair’ to challenge them on how they would exercise team work and trust towards their leaders.
-Eventually, after failing three times, they have succeeded on their fourth try.
-After dinner, to cap off the day, the scholars prepare for their visa requirements and U.S. Visa in-person interview.
+In the evening, the AFS Philippines staff led the game called ‘human chair’ to challenge the batch of scholars on how they would exercise teamwork and trust towards each other and their leaders.
+After the scrumptious dinner, the scholars were instructed to prepare for their visa requirements and U.S. Visa in-person interview.

 The next day, the scholars had a conversation and confidence workshop with the representative and interns from the U.S. Embassy in the Philippines.
 They had different activities prepared for them such as creating their own board games and sharing their views about the life of a typical American high school student.
 The scholars also had the chance to ask the Interns from the U.S. Embassy about how they will cope up and what will they be expecting during their stay in the United States.

-To sum up, the Intensive English Language Workshop really helped the scholars to improve their English Language skills.
-The activities also helped them to speak comfortably with one another which shows how successful the whole workshop was.
+To sum up, the 5-day Intensive English Language Workshop really helped the scholars to improve their English Language skills through the different conducted activities that helped the scholars to speak comfortably with one another.